dulpneto/facial_expression_and_network_impairment/README.md

 1. **1_data_preprocessing.ipynb**: This notebook contains the code for preprocessing the raw data, including filtering, standardization, and sequence generation.
 2. **2_model_training_experiment_parameters.ipynb**: This notebook contains the code for training the recurrent neural network model to predict experiment parameters (delay, jitter, and packet loss).
 3. **3_model_training_webrtc_internals.ipynb**: This notebook contains the code for training the recurrent neural network model to predict WebRTC internals (video and audio packet loss and jitter).
-4. **4_model_evaluation.ipynb**: This notebook contains the code for evaluating the trained models and visualizing the results.

 [//]: # (### Source Code)